 The two opposing forces approached the battle with two different tactics.
 The Persians favoured long-range archery attacks followed by a cavalry charge, while Greek focused on heavily armored hoplites, with each soldier carrying a huge round bronze shield and using spears and swords.

-In a purely infantry verses infantry engagement, the Persians were at a disadvantage.
+In a purely infantry verse infantry engagement, the Persians were at a disadvantage.

 The Persian forces did have some heavy infantry to counter the Greeks.
 In particular, they had a group known as 'the Immortals', who were an elite force who were probably better protected with armor and wielded spears.

-Also, they had several thousand hoplites from Greek allies, notably the Thebans.
+Also, they had several thousand hoplites from their Greek allies, notably the Thebans.

 For the Persians, their overwhelming superiority in cavalry was their best chance at victory.

-However, horse needed wide, flat terrain to be most effective in combat.
-However, the broken, hilly terrain chose by the Greek forces, nullified this advantage.
+Unfortunately, the broken, hilly terrain chosen by the Greek forces, nullified this advantage.

 In July, the Spartan army advanced to Plataea, where it met up with the other Greek forces.